Construction tool

 Using one waste factor for every project

-Straight walls with few cuts need only 10% waste.
+Straight walls need only 10% waste.
 A herringbone or diagonal pattern can waste 25% or more because each brick must be cut to a specific angle.
-If you're working with a bricklayer, ask for their estimated waste rate rather than applying a generic number.

 Not ordering from the same batch